risal-shefin/Web-to-App/README.md

 Android 4.1 <br>

 # Acknowledgement
 Android Webview is not appropriate for handling popups.
 So, I took help from this <a href="https://github.com/hwasiti/Android-popup-webview-handler">repository</a> & modify some codes to handle popups in webview.
-To handle redirects in popups, the instructions of [here](https://www.programmersought.com/article/2034221988/) is followed.
+To handle redirects in popups, the instructions of [here](https://www.programmersought.com/article/2034221988/) are followed.